Spitz (band): 1986–1990: Formation and early years

-After his transferring colleges, Kusano continued a friendship with Tamura, frequently playing with the Nintendo video games each other.
-Attempting to form the band again, Tamura brought Tetsuya Miwa as a bass player, who had been his longtime friend since he was in junior high school.
-Miwa, who was a student of Bunka Fashion College, also took his old friend Tatsuo Sakiyama into company as a drummer, who had been in the same folk song club on his art school.
-All the four members of the Spitz had gathered by 1988, and they have gone on working together without any lineup changes.
+After transferring colleges, Kusano continued his friendship with Tamura, frequently playing Nintendo video games with each other.
+Attempting to form a band again, Tamura brought Tetsuya Miwa, who had been his longtime friend since junior high school, on as a bass player.
+Miwa, who was a student of Bunka Fashion College, also took his old friend Tatsuo Sakiyama into company as a drummer, who had been in the same folk song club at his art school.
+All four members of Spitz had gathered by 1988, and they have gone on working together without any lineup changes.

 From 1988, Spitz started performing gigs at live houses in Tokyo, such as Shinjuku Jam, and Shibuya Yaneura.
 Kusano was deeply influenced by The Blue Hearts, one of the most successful and influential Japanese punk rock band at the time, both artistically and musically.
 He had apparently tried to imitate Hiroto Komoto's idiosyncratic stage presence and vocalizations, on the band's earliest live performances or recordings.
 A club manager of Shibuya La Mama considered Spitz was just a faceless rip-off of The Blue Hearts.
 He suggested to the group that they should establish their own artistic identity, or else they would never go anywhere.
 Afterwards, Kusano stopped acting or writing like Komoto and Masatoshi Mashima, and adapted to acoustic guitar-driven sound that matched with his own wide-ranged soft voice.
-Songs like "Ai no Uta" and "Hibari no Kokoro" which were officially released, are the earliest materials that Kusano wrote after changing his style of music.
+Songs like "Koi no Uta" and "Hibari no Kokoro" which were officially released, are the earliest materials that Kusano wrote after changing his style of music.

 In November 1988, Spitz dropped the self-published single entitled "Tori ni Natte"/"UFO no Mieru Oka" on phonosheet.
 In 1989, they finally realized their dream of performing live on stage of Shinjuku Loft, a famed live house in Japan at the time.
-On July 12, 1990, the band performed a solo gig there for the first time, in front of an audience of 300 people.
-In March 1990, they released the EP entitled Hibari no Kokoro independently on a Mistral label distributed by Shinjuku Loft.
+On July 12, 1989, the band performed a solo gig there for the first time, in front of an audience of 300 people.
+In March 21, 1990, they released the EP entitled Hibari no Kokoro independently on a Mistral label distributed by Shinjuku Loft.
 It was co-recorded by a then-unknown producer Ryo Yoshimata on keyboards.

 By around 1990, some A&R people noticed the band's talent and tried to contract with them.
 Due to a reluctance to be controlled by a record company, the group rejected to deal with any major record labels, until they found the proper artist management agency.
 In summer 1990, Spitz built up a business partnership with Road & Sky, the management for a multi-million selling singer-songwriter Shogo Hamada, and signed to Polydor Japan shortly afterwards.